-- An infertility specialist or a counselor can help the couple seeing things in perspective.
+We as infertility specialists can help the couple see things in the correct perspective.

-What are the screening criteria for surrogate?
+What are the screening criteria for a surrogate?
 How is a surrogate chosen?

-- The surrogate and her partner are screened for infectious diseases like sexually transmitted diseases, Hepatitis B, Hepatitis C, HIV, VDRL.
+The surrogate and her partner are screened for the following

 What is the surrogacy procedure involved?

-For IVF surrogacy in Mumbai matching of cycles of the genetic mother and the surrogate is done by adjusting menstruation dates by oral contraceptive pills.
+For IVF surrogacy in Mumbai matching of the menstrual cycles of the genetic mother and the surrogate is done by adjusting their menstruation dates by oral contraceptive pills.

 When the cycle starts, the surrogate is put on estrogen tablets to prime the uterus.

 For the day 2 protocol called the ‘Antagonist protocol’, oral contraceptive pills are given in the previous month.
-On the 2nd day of the periods, gonadotropin injections are started.
-USG monitoring is done daily.
-When the size of the follicle reaches 14 mm the genetic mother is given antagonist injection to prevent a surge of endogenous hormones.
+On the 2nd day of the periods, gonadotropin injections are started and doses adjusted according to ultrasound findings.
+When the size of the follicle reaches 14 mm the genetic mother is given an antagonist injection to prevent a surge of endogenous hormones.

 For the day 21 protocol called the ‘Long protocol’, GnRH analogs are started on day 21 of the previous cycle.
 Once the genetic mother gets her periods, gonadotropin injections are started.